-(4) The change in working capital in 2022 was primarily driven by an increase in accounts receivable, inventories, prepaid expenses and a decrease in accounts payable offset by an increase in accrued expenses and a decrease in other assets.
-The increase in accounts receivable is due to primarily driven by overall strength in the product tanker market that began in the first quarter of 2022.
+The change in working capital in 2022 was primarily driven by an increase in accounts receivable, inventories, prepaid expenses and a decrease in accounts payable offset by an increase in accrued expenses and a decrease in other assets.
 Our revenues during the year ended December 31, 2022 were primarily derived from the Scorpio Pools and in the spot market.
-Accounts receivable due from the Scorpio Pools and the spot market are driven by market conditions in the months preceding the end of the period.
-The revenues earned by vessels operating in the Scorpio Pools and the spot market in the months preceding December 31, 2022 were significantly greater than the months preceding December 31, 2021, thus leading to the increase in account receivable.
-The increase in accrued expenses at December 31, 2022 was primarily the result of an increase in accrued compensation and related benefits.
+The revenues earned by vessels operating in the Scorpio Pools and the spot market in the months preceding December 31, 2022 were significantly greater than the months preceding December 31, 2021, thus leading to the increase in accrued compensation and related benefits.
+The decrease in other assets was primarily the result of an increase in accrued compensation and related benefits.
 The decrease in other assets was primarily the result of the reimbursement of working capital balances from the Scorpio Pools for vessels that were sold or entered into long-term time charter-out agreements.
 The remaining changes in working capital were driven primarily by timing.